 The third year resident assumes increasing responsibilities on the Oral and Maxillofacial Surgery Service.
 The resident is now the primary or first assistant surgeon for many cases taken to the operating room and is responsible for managing all of the implant cases being treated by the department.
 The Senior Project should be well underway during the PGY-3 year.
 Abstract submissions must comply with established deadlines for the respective conference.

 The fourth year resident assumes the administrative responsibilities as the Chief Resident of the Oral and Maxillofacial Surgery Services.
 The resident is responsible for coordination of the operating room and clinic schedules.
-He/she assumes greater teaching/guidance duties for junior residents on service and medical rotators.
+They assume greater teaching/guidance duties for junior residents on service and medical rotators.
 The resident is the primary surgeon for the majority of cases performed in operating room.
 Complete and submit the Senior Project for publication.
 It is highly desirable for the resident to present this project as an abstract at the Annual AAOMS Scientific Session.

 Medical Student Coordinator